jpdillingham/slskdn/memory-bank/decisions/adr-0002-code-patterns.md

 - Docker: `ghcr.io/snapetech/slskdn:dev-latest` and timestamped tags
 - Direct .deb and .rpm downloads from GitHub release

-**Why**: Multiple dev builds can happen on the same day.
+**Why Timestamps**: Multiple dev builds can happen on the same day.
 Without timestamps, tags/releases collide and users can't tell which build they have.

-Triggering only on tags prevents unwanted builds on every experimental branch commit.
+**Why Trigger on Tags**: Triggering only on tags prevents unwanted builds on every experimental branch commit, giving explicit control over when dev releases are published.

+**Why Convert Hyphens**: Package managers (AUR, RPM, DEB) have strict version format requirements that prohibit hyphens.
+See the "Package Manager Version Constraints" gotcha in `adr-0001-known-gotchas.md` for full details.

 ---